-Complexity of Site Suitability Low risk or not identified in a hazard zone Medium/High Risk or identified within a hazard zone or unmapped in terms on land instability (note 'risk' is in the context of all hazards) Contaminated Site Validation Report Suitably qualified and experienced Environmental Scientist or Engineer with relevant experience in the type of contamination and management.
-(See page 16 and 17 of Users' Guide National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health 2012 for further guidance)
+Complexity of Site Suitability Low risk or not identified in a hazard zone Medium/High Risk or identified within a hazard zone or unmapped in terms on land instability (note 'risk' is in the context of all hazards) Contaminated Site Validation Report Suitably qualified and experienced Environmenta contamination and management.
+(See page 16 and 17 of Users' Guide National Envi Soil to Protect Human Health 2012 for further gu al Scientist or Engineer with relevant experience in the type of Gronmental Standard for Assessing and Managing Contaminants in idance)

-\ This may require a higher level of sign off, dependent on complexity of works. i.e. Tier 4 Geo-Professional or a PS2 Design Review.
+1. \ This may require a higher level of sign off, dependent on complexity of works. i.e. Tier 4 Geo-Professional or a PS2 Design Review.